Cognigy/Documentation/docs/ai/analyze/contact-profiles.md

 Within contact profiles, you can view user data that was collected during the conversation, for example, first name, last name, and navigate through the transcript history of the conversation.
 These profiles enable personalized interactions and contact management across different channels, such as Webchat, WhatsApp, Slack, and more.

-## GDPR Compliance

-At Cognigy, we help our clients follow Europe's General Data Protection Regulation (GDPR) by providing the following capabilities:

-- Export of contact profiles via UI and API.
-- Deletion of contact profiles.
-- Turning off data collection for selected contact profiles and Endpoints.
+Contact Profiles offer the following benefits:

+- **Data Collection**.
+Contact Profiles gather user data during interactions, using predefined schemas and allowing for custom fields.
+- **Management Flexibility**.
+Contact Profiles can be managed flexibly, enabling users to navigate conversation histories and set expiration dates for data.
+- **GDPR Compliance**.
+Cognigy provides tools to comply with GDPR (General Data Protection Regulation), including exporting user data, deleting profiles, and managing data collection preferences for individual users.

+## View Contact Profiles

+1. Open the Cognigy.AI interface.
+2. In the left-side menu, select a Project.
+3. In the left-side menu of the Project page, select **Manage > Contact Profiles**.

+On the **Contact Profiles** page, you can search for contact profiles using the search field in the upper-right corner and sort the results by clicking on the column headers.
+The **Hide Inactive Profiles** setting is activated by default, allowing you to browse only active profiles.

 ## View a Contact Profile

 1. Open the Cognigy.AI interface.
 2. In the left-side menu, select a Project.
-3. In the left-side menu of the Project page, select **Manage > Contact Profiles**.
+3. In the left-side menu of the Project page, go to **Manage > Contact Profiles**.

-Here you can search for contact profiles in the top right search field and sort the table by clicking on the column headers.
-**Hide Inactive Profiles** is activated by default.
-This way, our customers will only browse through active Profiles.
+4. Select a row from the list.
+5. The contact profile for a specific user will open.

+Within the individual contact profile, a list of conversation transcripts will be displayed, with the stored contact profile data available in the right-hand pane.
+To view more details about each session, select a session from the list.
+You will be routed to the Transcript Explorer in Insights.

 ## Profile Schema

+### Predefined Fields in the Profile Schema

 The Profile Schema contains the following predefined fields: